mattiashaal/nano/README.md

 # Nano.js

-Nano is a JavaScript library for DOM manipulation with browser support for ie8+, moz5+, o10+, webkit.
+Nano is a JavaScript library for DOM manipulation.
+Browser support for Internet Explorer 8+, Firefox 5+, Opera 10+, Chrome and Safari.